Did you always want to be an artist?

-Particularly for Miss Quinces, I'm penciling my pages traditionally and scanned them onto the computer where I'm inking digitally through Clip Studio.
-The pages are then colored in Photoshop (since it's set in CYMK- ideal format for printing purposes).
+Particularly for Miss Quinces, I pencil my pages traditionally and scan them onto the computer where I ink digitally through Clip Studio.
+The pages are then colored, this time not by me, but by my awesome colorist Mariana Azzi!

 How long does it take you to make a book?

 To be honest, the answer to this question is never the same.
 Making books can take a long time (like years) or it can be quick for some artists.
 And if you're working on a book that's written and drawn by you, sometimes it take more time to develop that a book someone else wrote.
 It all depends because life can affect how you work, and that's totally okay!

 For Miss Quinces, it took me about 2 years.
 After the pitching stage which took a few months, we went straight to the script phase, it took me about 8-10 months to develop the story with my editors.
 The pencils took me about 3-4 months and inking took about 5 months. :P